 In our usage test, we immediately noticed that Kaspersky’s real-time protection capabilities are excellent.
 We tried to download a number of test files, which were disguised as malware for antivirus scanners.
 Every single time we immediately received a notification.
 So, users will straight away be aware that something might have gone wrong.
 In most cases, files are blocked in the browser.

-In AV-Comparatives’ test Kaspersky was able to fend of 99.9% of all threats, with no false positives.
-False positives are files that are incorrectly classified as a threat, which is inconvenient if, in reality, the files you are trying to download are harmless, but quarantined regardless.
+In AV-Comparatives’ test for 2021, Kaspersky was able to fend of 99.5% of all threats, with no false positives.
+False positives are files that are incorrectly classified as threats.
+This is highly inconvenient if, in reality, the files you are trying to download are harmless, but quarantined regardless.

-Because of Kaspersky’s 99.9% threat protection, its extensive functions and the fact it did not generate any false positives, we give Kaspersky Security a score of 9.5.
-This is one of the more impressive scores among antivirus solutions we have reviewed.
+Because of Kaspersky’s 99.5% threat protection, its extensive functions, and the fact it did not generate any false positives, we give Kaspersky Security a score of 9.5.
+This is one of the most impressive scores among antivirus solutions we have reviewed.

 “However, if you do not provide personal data when requested, you may not be able to benefit from the full range of Kaspersky Lab products and services and we may not be able to provide you with information about products, services, and promotions.”